pranaym12/Blackjack/README.txt

 I chose Python for its ubiquity and my familiarity with the language.

 4. -I chose to make Card, Hand, and Deck their own classes for the ease of creating a deck and dealing cards to a hand.
-This way, it would be easy to implement 2-player functionality in the future.
+This made it easy to deal cards without having to keep track of which cards are left.
 -Also, I use time.sleep() throughout the program to provide a slight pause while info is printed.
 This way, it's easier for the user to distinguish between different info.